 What is in your Moz cake repertoire?
 I work an office job during the day but I do Morrissey-themed cupcakes for a lot of my friends on the side.
-The flavor of those cupcakes is black velvet with black frosting.
+The flavour of those cupcakes is black velvet with black frosting.
 The cupcakes are placed on black cupcake liners, too.
 This is inspired by the lyrics for his song "Unloveable," which goes like: "I wear black on the outside 'cause black is how I feel on the inside."
 I'm experimenting with Morrissey conchas and other pan dulce, too.

-What flavor was the cake?
+What flavour was the cake?
 The cake was a chocolate and vanilla swirl with a vanilla bean icing.
 I couldn't decide on one or the other so I figured I should do the best of both worlds.
 I was just trying to please the masses.

 Was it vegan?
 It was not, and I'm going to be crucified for that.
 I know it.
 People are already asking me, "How could you make a Morrissey cake that isn't vegan?"
 The answer to that is because in the test run, vegan cakes don't stack.
 They crumble.
 I did several test runs and they fell apart.
 It didn't work.
 Besides, he is vegan now but he was vegetarian for many years.
 There was one guy in the party who broke his vegan diet to eat it, though.

 How many Morrissey-themed cakes have you created?
 I've lost count.
 Definitely over 30 by this point.

 If Morrissey is reading this right now, what would you like you tell him?
 There is a Morrissey lyric for every happening in your life, and I mean from the very mundane to the very euphoric.
 You inspire me every day.